davecan/dspguide-code/README.md

 This is a work in progress since I'm currently studying the material.

-Some spreadsheets are included to help me further analyze the examples from the text.
+Some spreadsheets are included to help further analyze the examples from the text.
 Or in some cases to visualize data, for example Ch3/zerohold.xlsx which visualizes a zeroth-order hold using data generated from the corresponding python script.
 Excel because I haven't yet spent enough time to figure out Octave very much... :(